Skip to Content

 First-Year Discovery Subjects

+The subjects listed below were created specifically to help first-year students discover majors, minors, concentrations, and topics of interest.
 All first-year students are encouraged to take one or more of these subjects even if they feel that they already know their intended major.
 These subjects also count towards the 6 units for discovery and related exceptions rather than the normal first-year credit limit, making it easy to fit one or more of them into your schedule.

-Fall 2023
+Fall 2025

-1.009 Climate Change– 3 units
+1.009 Climate Change – 3 units

-‘Provides an introduction to global climate change processes, drivers, and impacts.
+Provides an introduction to global climate change processes, drivers, and impacts.
 Offers exposure to exciting MIT research on climate change.
 Students explore why and how the world should solve this global problem and how they can contribute to the solutions.
-Students produce a mini-project on the topic.’Provides an introduction to global climate change processes, drivers, and impacts.
-Offers exposure to exciting MIT research on climate change.
-Students explore why and how the world should solve this global problem and how they can contribute to the solutions.
 Students produce a mini-project on the topic.
+Subject can count toward the 6-unit discovery-focused credit limit for first year students.

 3.002 Materials for Energy and Sustainability – 3 units

 Materials play a central role in the ongoing global transformation towards more sustainable means of harvesting, storing, and conserving energy, through better batteries, fuel cells, hydrogen electrolyzers, photovoltaics, and the like.
 Methods for producing materials such as cement, steel, ammonia, and ethylene, which rank amongst today’s largest industrial emitters of greenhouse gases, are being re-invented.
 Much of this work is taking place at MIT and surrounding cleantech startups.
 This class discusses the underlying science of selected new technologies, the challenges which must be overcome, and the magnitude of their potential impact.
 Visits to the startups behind each case study and meetings with the scientists and engineers creating these technologies are included.
+Subject can count toward 6-unit discovery-focused credit limit for first-year students.
+Preference to first-year students.

 6.9101J Introduction to Design Thinking and Innovation in Engineering – 3 units